The Fossil Gen 6 Wellness Hybrid is a classier take on a fitness smartwatch | CNN Underscored

 You don’t give up much by switching to a hybrid

 The Gen 6 Hybrid Wellness relies more on your phone than most other hybrid watches I’ve used in the past.
 Watches like the ScanWatch from Withings primarily depend on your phone for two things: notifications and occasionally syncing data.
-Fossil’s watch, on the other hand, uses your phone for much more like notification history, weather data, and even Amazon Alexa.
+Fossil’s watch, on the other hand, uses your phone for much more, including notification history, weather data and even Amazon Alexa.

 Fossil delivers on multi-week battery

 At the time of writing this review, it’s been a little over two weeks, and I’ve never killed it.
 I’ve gotten it down to around 40% before throwing it on the charger, but I really had to use it in order to drain it.
-That meant playing with Alexa, tracking one or two workouts a day, and pulling weather data a bunch.
-If you use it casually throughout the day to check the time, track a workout, and look at the weather a couple of times, you can easily last two weeks or more on a full charge.
+That meant playing with Alexa, tracking one or two workouts per day and pulling weather data a bunch.
+If you use it casually throughout the day to check the time, track a workout and look at the weather a couple of times, you can easily last two weeks or more on a full charge.

 That’s the best part of using this watch over traditional smartwatches.
 One of the biggest issues people have with smartwatches is the limited battery life, which usually doesn’t go past two or three days in the most extreme cases.
 But with a hybrid watch, only charging once or twice a month becomes the norm, and that’s sweet.

-Fossil says you can go from zero to 80 percent in an hour, and while I haven’t tested that, I will say that the watch charges pretty quickly.
-From 40 percent to 100, it took far less than an hour using a standard 5W charging brick (which isn’t included in the box).
+Fossil says you can go from zero to 80% in an hour, and while I haven’t tested that, I will say that the watch charges pretty quickly.
+From 40% to 100, it took far less than an hour using a standard 5W charging brick (which isn’t included in the box).

 It’s pretty slow